jeremyharris/slugger/README.md

 If Slugger cannot find a slug, it will automatically invalidate the cache if you set `'autoInvalidate' => true` in your route options.

+If `'prependPk' => true` in your route options, missing slugs will extract the primary key and just use it to create a named parameter.

 ## Custom slug function

 You can define a custom function to use when slugging your urls by setting the